trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > Manage a large number of redirects with NGINX maps and use them to customize your key-value pairs.
+  > Manage a large number of redirects with NGINX maps and use them to customise your key-value pairs.

   > Map module provides a more elegant solution for clearly parsing a big list of regexes, e.g. User-Agents, Referrers.